dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_welcome/index_slides.md

 .fancy.medium_small[![](img/giphy21.gif)]

-* experimental structure
+* projects based
 * interactive
 * open syllabus
 * <strike>auditing</strike>
-* oh and bring laptops to every class
 * from blank terminal to full project

 ???
+* since this course is projects based we can only scale it so far and still provide meaningful mentorship and teaching, hence the cap
+* there is a large waitlist for the course and so it is not available for shopping
 * 130 people tried to get into this course
-* you are the few the proud
-* still an experiment
-* **not going to dumb things down** so you'll be doing industry standard stuff, no web ide's or lots of starter code.
-* the goal to get you to be comfortable going from an blank terminal to a full projecct
+* the goal to get you to be comfortable going from an blank terminal to a full project
 * open syllabus more later